Arts Leadership Program - 2014-2015 Awards

 |Lisa Nickels||Hochstein Music Therapy|

 |Andrew O'Connor||Hochstein PR & Marketing; RPO Marketing & Publicity|

 |Philip Pierick||PHACE, Asst to General Manager

 Vienna, Austria (interning while on Fulbright year)

 |Lili Sarayrah||ROCMusic Collaborative Digital Design & Social Media|

 |Sumner Truax||RPO Development; Hochstein Development|

 About ALP Academic Year InternshipsALP current students are eligible to apply for paid academic year internships.
 The Internship Program places ALP certificate candidates in internships designed to expose them to extra-musical tools and information that can only be learned in practical, “real world” settings.
 Benefits to the student include the cultivation of self-management skills and an awareness of the current climate for the arts in America.
 Those who participate in an internship will be better able to achieve their full potential as leading composers, performers, scholars, teachers, arts managers, and advocates of music of quality.
 Read more about ALP academic year internships here.

 About ALP Special Opportunity GrantsAll ALP current students are eligible to apply for special opportunity grants, which can provide the individual with up to $1,500 to further explore professional areas of interest that are in synch with the goals of ALP.
-Typically these opportunities include attending conferences or shadowing performers or arts leaders.
+Typically these opportunities include attending conferences or shadowing performers or arts leaders and cover expenses associated with travel and conference fees.
 Funding is distributed based on the strength of the application and a number of other factors.
 Read more about how to apply for funding and deadlines here.